Worried? Stressed? God wants to help!

-What does the Bible say to those of us who are worried?
+Find out what the Bible has to say to those of us who are worried.

 In the Gospel of John, Jesus has this to say to His followers...

 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world (John 16:33, NIV).